nymtech/rewardsharing-simulator/README.md

 ## How to run a simulation (basic)

-**Step 0**: download the seven .py files to a machine that can run python scripts, making sure you have a subdirectory 'Figures' (`mkdir Figures`)
+**Step 0**: download the seven .py files to a machine that can run python scripts

 **Step 1**: edit the file `Configuration_econ.py` to set the scenario (input variables) that you want to simulate

 **Step 2**: run the simulation with the following command: `python3 main.py`

-**Step 3**: once the simulation has ended, see the results in the Figures directory
+**Step 3**: once the simulation has ended, see the results in the Output directory

 ## Tinkering with the simulation